Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 ## Key concepts

+The Document Translation service requires that you upload your files to an Azure Blob Storage source container and provide a target container where the translated documents can be written.
+SAS tokens to the containers (or files) are used to access the documents and write the translated documents.
+Additional information about setting this up can be found in the service documentation:

+- [Set up Azure Blob Storage containers][source_containers] with your documents
+- Optionally apply [glossaries][glossary] or a [custom model for translation][custom_model]
+- Generate [SAS tokens][sas_token] to your containers (or files) with the appropriate [permissions][sas_token_permissions]

+### DocumentTranslationClient

 Interaction with the Document Translation client library begins with an instance of the `DocumentTranslationClient`.

-### DocumentTranslationClient
 `DocumentTranslationClient` provides operations for:

  - Creating a translation job to translate documents in your source container(s) and write results to you target container(s)